akaProgramer/MinorProjectUPIRecon/README.md

 # MinorProjectUPIRecon

-It helps in getting VPAs and name using mail or mobile number or car number.
+It helps in getting VPAs,name of the person, bank name, payment bank name using mail or mobile number or car number.